richardschoen/TWOFA/README.md

 + Usage:
   - Install Google Authenticator on your phone
   - Start subsystem - STRSBS SBSD(TWOFA/TWOFA)<br> Add this command to your auto startup program to auto start subsystem after IPL.
-  - Add 2FA user<br> excute command TWOFASET USER(2fauser) <br> Default only add or replace TOTP key to user, no workstation name limit control.<br> If you want limit user and workstation at th same time, Use SQL to update workstation name after add 2FA user.<br> Reference PF TWOFAPF for field description.
+  - Add 2FA user<br> excute command TWOFASET USER(2fauser)
+    - Default only add or replace TOTP key to user, no workstation name limit control.<br> If you want limit user and workstation at th same time, Use SQL to update workstation name after add 2FA user.<br> Reference PF TWOFAPF for field description.
   - Remove 2FA user<br> excute command TWOFASET USER(2fauser) REMOVE(*YES)
   - Default only limit workstation device name TWOFA for demo usage.
 You can use command ADDWSE to add other workstation (for example TWOFA*) to subsystem TWOFA.<br>And those subsystem workstation name need to be same as Client workstation name on 5250 Emulator setting. <br>